DemonDia/SPM_G5T4_dev/README.md

 ### Running frontend
-To run the frontend UI, type the following in your terminal:
+To run the frontend UI and hot-reload, type the following in your terminal:
 ```
 cd frontend
 npm i